 I. General Bacteriology.
 First term.
 Credit six hours.
 Prerequisite, Chemistry 101.
 Lectures, recitations, and laboratory practice, M W F 1.40-5.
-Dairy Industry Building 218 and 301.
+Dairy Industry Building 218, and 301.
 Professor STARK, Mrs. STARK, Mr. GUNSALUS, and assistants.

 An introductory course; a general survey of the field of bacteriology, with the fundamentals essential to further work in the subject.
-Laboratory fee, \$15.
+Laboratory fee. \$15.

 3. Agricultural Bacteriology.
 First term.
 Credit three hours.
 Not accepted as prerequisite for advanced courses.
 Primarily for freshmen and two-year students.
 Lectures, M W F 9.
 Dairy Industry Building 218.
 Professor STARK.

 The elements of bacteriology, with a survey of the relation of microorganisms to agriculture.

-4. Household Bacteriology.
+[4.
+Household Bacteriology.
 Second term.
 Credit three hours.
 Given in alternate years.
 Prerequisite, Elementary Chemistry.
 Not accepted as a prerequisite for advanced courses.
-Lectures, T Th 10.
-Dairy Industry Building 119.
-Laboratory, T Th 8-10, or T Th 11-1.
-Dairy Industry Building 323.
-Professor STARK and Mrs. STARK.
+Professor STARK and Mrs. STARK.]
+Not given in 1936-37.